What is a McMaster ID card?

 Your ID card identifies you as a McMaster University student: it displays your student number, name, photo, and contains an encoded magnetic strip.
 You will be able to use this card to obtain a variety of university services.

-Please note: Your card remains the property of McMaster University and if you cease to be a McMaster student, the card must be returned to the Office of the Registrar.
+Please note: Your card remains the property of McMaster University and if you cease to be a McMaster student, the card must be returned to the Office of the Registrar (RO).

-To create your student card, please visit the Mosaic Student Centre (Personal Information > Demographic Data) to upload your photo.
+To create your McMaster ID card, please visit the Mosaic Student Centre (Personal Information > Demographics) to upload your photo.
+For photo requirement details, see below.

 To be considered acceptable, your uploaded photo must: